BJNSTNKVC/js-str-helper/README.md

 #### contains

-The contains method determines if the given string contains the given value.
-This method is case sensitive:
+The `contains` method determines if the given string contains the given value.
+This method is case-sensitive:

 ```js
 Str.of('This is my name').contains('my');